Detroit Red Wings: Worse Salary Cap Situation Coming Next Summer

 Raises for Red Wings’ RFAs

-Like Athanasiou this summer, a number of prominent Red Wings players will be up for new contracts next offseason – and it will cost Hockeytown substantially.
+Like Andreas Athanasiou this summer, a number of prominent Red Wings players will be up for new contracts next offseason – and it will cost Hockeytown substantially.

 Headlining the group up for raises will be Dylan Larkin and Anthony Mantha, who will be coming off of their entry-level contracts.
-While the two will not be demanding superstar money, their next contracts will come with a higher AAV than most recent Red Wings bridge deals.
-If Larkin regains his rookie form and Mantha takes another step forward in his development, Detroit’s on-ice future will brighten, but their cap situation will certainly worsen.
+While the two will not be demanding Connor McDavid superstar money, their next contracts will come with a higher AAV than most recent Red Wings bridge deals.
+If Larkin continues his strong 2017-18 campaign and Mantha takes another step forward in his development, Detroit’s on-ice future will brighten, but their cap situation will certainly worsen.

-In addition to Larkin and Mantha, Petr Mrazek, Riley Sheahan, and Tyler Bertuzzi will need new deals as well.
-While Bertuzzi’s next contract may not come with a high price tag, new deals for Mrazek and Sheahan likely will.
-Of course, the pair will need to rebound from abysmal 2016-17 seasons first before commanding raises.
+In addition to Larkin and Mantha, Petr Mrazek, Tyler Bertuzzi, Martin Frk, and Athanasiou again will need new deals as well.
+While Bertuzzi and Frk’s next contracts may not come with a high price tag, new deals for Mrazek and Athanasiou likely will.
+Of course, Mrazek will need to rebound from abysmal 2016-17 seasons first before commanding a raise like Mrazek.

-Based on the group performing up to their abilities and recent contracts signed across the NHL, here’s what Larkin, Mantha, Mrazek, and Sheahan could be looking at when their new deals have been inked:
+Based on the group performing up to their abilities and recent contracts signed across the NHL, here’s what Larkin, Mantha, Mrazek, and Athanasiou could be looking at when their new deals have been inked:

 |Player